 - Stress Management: Organize your daily routine to keep stress levels in check.
 Take some time off from your tough routine.
 Hang out with friends, family, and loved ones.

-- Support Groups: Find groups on social media or a person who is supportive.
-It can be your family member or a close friend.
+- Support Groups: Find groups on social media or lean on a trusted family member or a close friend.
 Don’t try to hold up your feelings inside.
-It only worsens the condition

 You can try creating a gratitude list with your partner.
 You can use alphabets like A, B, C, etc., to link with things in your life that you are grateful for.
 For example, D – I’m grateful for my dog.